+The pigeon pea has to be one of the most versatile permaculture plants.
 I started growing this legume shrub in my garden because it improves soil fertility by fixing atmospheric nitrogen.

-That are a lot of uses out of one single plant, and there are probably more.
+Those are a lot of uses out of one single plant, and there are probably more.
 You can find my favourite ways to use pigeon pea in my permaculture garden on the bottom of this page.

 The pigeon pea (Cajanus cajan, family fabaceae) is thought to have originated in India, where it is still widely grown as a food crop.
 It is also used extensively as a cover crop, green manure, inter crop etc. in many sustainable farming systems in the tropics and subtropics, and in many home gardens in warm climates.

 The plant is a short lived perennial shrub.
-It grows to two to four metres and lives for about five years.
+It grows to two to four metres (6-12 ft) and lives for about five years.
 The flowers are yellow or yellow and red.
 The leaves consist of three leaflets and are a dark green above and silvery underneath.

 The seeds can be a range of colours.
 Mine are light brown, but they can be cream, grey, purple or black, depending on the variety.